-What interests us in particular about the Angry Brigade, is its remarkable ability to not just hit as pure vengeful negativity, but to see direct action as a support of social struggles, as the opening towards new possibilities, such as proposals and suggestions, thus avoiding the infernal cycles we talked about earlier.
-Attack where it hurts to support a hard strike, blow up a luxury store for the simple reason that it is a luxury department store, and generally demonstrate originality in the choice of targets and in the choice of their words to communicate their reasons.

-If the group attacked judges, politicians, banks, embassies, bosses, businesses, army or police, it also attacked targets that show that their reflux of perspectives and revolutionary tension to the left and the armed organisations, because each course is individual.
+What interests us in particular about the Angry Brigade, is its remarkable ability to not just hit as pure vengeful negativity, but to see direct action as a support of social struggles, as the opening towards new possiblities, such as proposals and suggestions, thus absolute clandestinity and boy scout leftwing militantism, the armed struggle-ist organizations participated in the murky desert that was the eighties and nineties.
+But it would be too easy to attribute the reflux of perspectives and revolutionary tension to the left and the armed organisations, because each course is individual.

 Unlike the aforementioned groups, the Angry Brigade never elaborated a program, never lived like a vanguard of the workers movement or whatever and always emphasized sincerity in the struggle as opposed to strategic coldness.
 It never sacrificed pawns to win a game.
 Also, in the manner of GARI in Western Europe, it never rejected the joy of the struggle by giving its practice a good overview of its goals, also reminding us of the good words of an old Italian anarchist, 'hurry to arm yourself, hurry to play [1].
 Not being afraid of irony, so rare in many revolutionaries, the Angry Brigade did not hesitate to scribble wacky drawings in its communiqués, little comic strips (another point in common with GARI), humorous turns of phrase and insults of puerile vulgarity but cathartic.
-You will not find fifteen page communiqués of the Angry Brigade containing all the marxist-leninist and often nauseating antiimperialist theories, coldly clinical with scientific pretensions.
+You will not find fifteen page communiqués of the Angry Brigade containing all the marxist-leninist and often nauseating anti-imperialist theories, coldly clinical with scientific pretensions.
 In that way the Angry Brigade certainly wanted to show that it was possible to carry out serious actions that require a lot of organisation without for that locking themselves up in a militaristic, organisational, ideological cold straightjacket.
 Not for that were its actions a joke, the damage was real and sometimes massive, and the message was crystal clear.
 Not for that will we prevent ourselves from making a few criticisms of them in this introduction, but further on.